rudenkoRD/Brain-Up-Quiz-app/README.md

 This project is build using Flutter,Dart and Firestore framework as database for storing quizzes and to register users

-**NOTE**: [Set up Firebase app with your account](https://console.firebase.google.com/) to be able to compile and run an app on your devices.
+**NOTE**: [Set up Firebase app with your account](https://console.firebase.google.com/) and [Set up Firebase Authentication by email](https://firebase.google.com/products/auth?gclid=CjwKCAiAlfqOBhAeEiwAYi43FyhmmjD5NiwL6hz5gLzM5V444Hxq-DjhS_H1hL3Rksou9y4QUE5JSRoCH4wQAvD_BwE&gclsrc=aw.ds) to be able to compile and run an app on your devices.

 ## Screenshots
 | <img src="https://i2.paste.pics/e8a42c36a0a9e4973c4def23a9245ef8.png" width="300"> | <img src="https://i2.paste.pics/ad5c28b33b445239ac641cf9538d4ebb.png" width="300"> |